chocolatey/docs/input/en-us/central-management/usage/website/administration/roles.md

 Order: 10
 xref: ccm-administration-roles
 Title: Roles
-Description: Information about configuring roles within the Chocolatey Central Management Administration section.
+Description: Information about configuring roles within the Chocolatey Central Management Administration section
 ---

 Chocolatey Central Management's roles are the basis for setting collections of permissions that can be assigned to specific users within Chocolatey Central Management.